WSU-CDSC/Documentation/Captioning-Instructions.md

 Once you are finished editing the transcript, save it as you would a normal text file.
 Then move it into the `Edited Transcripts` folder.
 #### Step 5: Update spreadsheet

 In the SHN Transcription Spreadsheet, change the fill color for the transcript you completed to blue to signify that the transcript has been edited and is ready for upload to Vimeo.

+### Considerations/Things to watch out for

+* Many of the SHN Videos contain elements of people speaking in languages besides English.
+The auto-transcription software will attempt to create an English transcript based off of these sounds, resulting in nonsensical portions of text.
+If you see any portions of a transcript that make no sense in context, it is very possible that the speaker is using a non-English language.
+Using parenthesis, replace the text with a note to that effect, and when possible attempt to identify and include what language the is being spoken.
+An example would be `(Speaker talking in Japanese)`.

+* The auto-transcription software will often confuse homophones (words with the same pronunciation but different spellings/meanings) such as `our` and `are`.
+When reading the transcript, pay particular attention to context to catch these mistakes.

+* Often you can use context to correct mistakes without needing to verify against the original audio.
+An example is the following where the word `war` is a mistake for the word `work`:

+> 00:00:35.13 --> 00:00:39.27

+> not my work but the collective war of
+>
+> 00:00:39.27 --> 00:00:42.15

+> librarians in the state of New Mexico

+* If a sentence or line would be made more clear by adding punctuation (such as a comma) feel free to add punctuation.